devdeliw/website/content/qiskit/01_Single_Systems.md

 We get back the original statevector $|0\rangle$.

-Now let's build some random circuit with a bunch of gates and apply it on
+Now let's build a random circuit with a bunch of gates and apply it on
 $|0\rangle$.

 ```python